Scholars’ Spotlight – The Carradine Family: Part I

 Now that David was a recognized star, he was able to negotiate very profitable deals.
 He also played the lead in the films Cannonball! and Bound for Glory, both released in 1976.
 He was also nominated for a Golden Globe and won Best Actor by the National Board of Review for his portrayal of Woody Guthrie in Bound for Glory.

-A notable film that tied Carradine once again to Bruce Lee was Circle of Iron in 1978.
+A notable film that once again tied Carradine to Bruce Lee was Circle of Iron (1978).
 Originally titled The Silent Flute and co-written by Bruce Lee, it was a martial arts fantasy.
-Lee was meant to play the lead role but died before filming.
+Lee was meant to play the lead role but died before filming commenced.
 The script changed hands and was updated to add comedy and more violence.
-The lead role was given to Carradine with Christopher Lee as a co-star.
+The lead role was given to Carradine, with Christopher Lee as a co-star.

 Kung Fu Revivals